How to Open a Romanian Micro Company -->

 Nowadays, if willing to open a Romanian micro company, everyone should be aware of the significant changes that took place at the taxation level.

 The condition of having between one and nine employees was also excluded.
+The experts at ourlaw firm in Romania ca give you more details on employment.

 The Romanian microenterprises falling within these stipulations on 31st of December 2012, would have no optional choice of tax, it will be necessary to apply taxation on income.
 Companies paying the profit tax must adhere to the income tax in the next fiscal year, only if qualifying for the micro-companies regime.